 Another comic to which I personally contributed (That's an excerpt from my contribution down there in the lower left corner of the cover.) is the SPACE Anthology 2012, a full color trade paperback collection featuring work from many of the artists who were present at the show this year.
 This is the third year, I believe, that there's been a SPACE Anthology, though in the past it has been available only as a pdf download on-line.
 This is the first year that the collection has been available in physical book form, with proceeds from sales at the show going to fund the SPACE Prize, recognizing excellence in small press publishing.
 You can download a copy of the anthology here, or go here to get a print copy.

 Small press veteran J. Kevin Carrier did not have a table at the show, however he was present on Saturday carrying copies of the latest issue of his long running anthology Fantasy Theater, a showcase for his extensive reportoire of comics characters.
 FT #22 features brand new adventures of Kevin's futuristic sword and sorcery warrior Glorianna and second generation super hero Cappella.
-You should be able to order a copy at Kevin's blog
+You should be able to order a copy at Kevin's blog.

 I'll close out this post by mentioning Suzanne Baumann's As Eavesdropped Volume Three, in which Suzanne illustrates in her charming and simple style dialogue that, I assume from the title of the book, she has actually overheard.
 This comic is free, and, I assume, available at her web-site, along with all her other great comics.